-Satarupa Chakraborty is an activist of All India Democratic Women’s Association (AIDWA).
-She is a researcher at the Tricontinental: Institute for Social Research, currently based in Delhi office in India.
-She is also pursuing a PhD in Philosophy at Jawaharlal Nehru University (JNU) in New Delhi, India.
+Satarupa Chakraborty is an activist of the All India Democratic Women’s Association (AIDWA).
+She is a researcher at Tricontinental: Institute for Social Research and is currently based in the New Delhi office in India.
+She is also pursuing a PhD in philosophy at Jawaharlal Nehru University (JNU) in India.

 Mercy Osei Dedaa

-Mercy Osei Dedaa from Ghana and currently resides in the capital Accra.
-A third year Public Relations Student at the Ghana Institute of Journalism.
-She holds a Diploma in Communication studies from the Ghana Institute of Journalism.
-Mercy is the youth coordinator of the Socialist Forum of Ghana and a dedicated member at Pan African Television-Social Media Team.
-She subscribes to the philosophy of egalitarianism because she strongly believes that equality is the foundation of every aspect of life.
+Mercy Osei Dedaa is from Ghana and currently resides in the capital, Accra.
+She is a third-year public relations student at the Ghana Institute of Journalism, from which she also holds a diploma in communication studies.
+Mercy is the youth coordinator of the Socialist Forum of Ghana and a dedicated member at Pan African Television’s social media team.

 Manolo De Los Santos

-From a young age Manolo has been organizing and educating amongst people’s movements.
-For 10 years, he worked in the organization of solidarity and education programs to challenge the United States regime of illegal sanctions and blockades.
-Based out of Cuba for many years, Manolo has worked in building international networks of people’s movements and organizations.
+From a young age, Manolo has been organizing and educating about people’s movements.
+For 10 years, he worked in the organization of solidarity and education programs to challenge the United States’ regime of illegal sanctions and blockades.
+Based out of Cuba for many years, Manolo has worked toward building international networks of people’s movements and organizations.
 In 2018, he became the founding director of the People’s Forum in New York City, a movement incubator for working-class communities to build unity across historic lines of division at home and abroad.
-Understanding the need building theory with people’s movements, he collaborates as a researcher with the Tricontinental Institute of Social Research.
+He also collaborates as a researcher with Tricontinental: Institute of Social Research.

 Subin Dennis is an economist and researcher working with the India office of Tricontinental: Institute for Social Research.
-Hailing from Kerala, he holds M.A. and MPhil. degrees in economics from Jawaharlal Nehru University, New Delhi.
-He was active with the student movement, and served as the Delhi State Vice-President of the Students’ Federation of India (SFI).
+Hailing from Kerala, he holds MA and MPhil degrees in economics from Jawaharlal Nehru University, New Delhi.
+He was active with the student movement and served as the Delhi state vice-president of the Students’ Federation of India (SFI).
 Subin’s writings in English and Malayalam on issues related to economy and politics appear in various periodicals and websites.
-He worked with the news portal NewsClick as a writer before joining Tricontinental.
-After having been based in New Delhi for fourteen years, he has been in Kerala since the end of 2019.
+He worked with the news portal Newsclick as a writer before joining Tricontinental.

 Mikaela Nhondo Erskog

-Mikaela Nhondo Erskog is an educator and researcher at Pan Africa Today, a civic organisation based in South Africa.
-She has a History MA from the university currently known as Rhodes (UCKAR) and is a graduate of the UHURU fellowship program.
+Mikaela Nhondo Erskog is an educator and researcher at Pan Africa Today, a civic organization based in South Africa.
+She has an MA in history from the university currently known as Rhodes (UCKAR) and is a graduate of the UHURU fellowship program.
 She works closely with educational programming in the National Union of Metalworkers of South Africa (NUMSA).
 In the last few years, she has been dedicated to work that builds the international networks of social movements, trade unions and people’s organizations on the African continent, with a particular focus on education and solidarity work.

-Vivian Fernandes is a journalist and a Master in Communication Sciences at the University of São Paulo (USP).
+Vivian Fernandes is a journalist and has a master’s in communication sciences from the University of São Paulo (USP).
 Currently, she is the coordinator of the international and journalism departments at Brasil de Fato.

-Leonardo Flores is a Venezuelan analyst and activist with CODEPINK who resides in the United States.
-Prior to joining CODEPINK, he was the Senior Policy Advisor at the Embassy of the Bolivarian Republic of Venezuela in Washington D.C. and worked at the Ministry of People’s Power for Urban Agriculture in Caracas.
-He has a bachelor’s degree in philosophy and left his studies towards a master’s in public policy to work at the Embassy.
+Leonardo Flores is a Venezuelan analyst and activist with CodePink who resides in the United States.
+Prior to joining CodePink, he was the senior policy adviser at the Embassy of the Bolivarian Republic of Venezuela in Washington, D.C., and worked at the Ministry of People’s Power for Urban Agriculture in Caracas.
+He has a bachelor’s degree in philosophy and pursued a master’s in public policy to work at the embassy.
 He has close ties to social movements in Venezuela and to anti-imperialist movements in the Americas.

-Daniel Giovanaz is a journalist and a Master in History at the Federal University of Santa Catarina (UFSC).
+Daniel Giovanaz is a journalist and has a master’s in history from the Federal University of Santa Catarina (UFSC).
 He covered the 2019 Bolivian elections and was a correspondent for Brasil de Fato in India in 2020.

-Yogesh Jain has an MD in Pediatrics from New Delhi but is a public health physician in practice.
-He has been primarily involved in ” primary health care’- through founding and running community health programs in rural Chhattisgarh in central India since 1999.
-He has been involved in understanding the political economy of illnesses and addressing technical and political issues that determine the health care for the rural poor through clinical care, observational research studies, training, and direct political work based on lived experience.
+Yogesh Jain has an MD in pediatrics from New Delhi but is a public health physician in practice.
+He has been primarily involved in primary health care through founding and running community health programs in rural Chhattisgarh in central India since 1999.
+He has been involved in addressing technical and political issues that determine health care for the rural poor through clinical care, observational research studies, training, and direct political work based on lived experience.

-Ghassane Koumiya is a Professor of Translation at the Institute of Leadership and Journalism in Rabat (Morocco).
+Ghassane Koumiya is a professor of translation at the Institute of Leadership and Journalism in Rabat in Morocco.
 He is a political anthropologist who has worked on grassroots, political and popular movements from the Maghreb region.
-Ghassane has been active in the trade union movement and human rights movement in Morocco.
-He is currently completing his PhD in Cultural Anthropology at Ljubljana University (Slovenia).
+Ghassane has been active in the trade union movement and the human rights movement in Morocco.
+He is currently completing his PhD in cultural anthropology at Ljubljana University in Slovenia.

-Pavan Kulkarni is a journalist currently working with Peoples Dispatch and Newsclick, mostly covering labour struggles and progressive social movements, mainly on the African continent, but also in India.
-He has also written articles on international trade and geo-politics, some of which have been republished in the Monthly Review.
-He is the author of a series of in-depth articles on the history of India’s Hindu far-right and its ideology, which have appeared on The Wire.
+Pavan Kulkarni is a journalist currently working with Peoples Dispatch and Newsclick who covers labor struggles and progressive social movements, mainly on the African continent, but also in India.
+He has also written articles on international trade and geopolitics, some of which have been republished in the Monthly Review.
+He is the author of a series of in-depth articles on the history of India’s Hindu far-right and its ideology, which have appeared in the Wire.
 Previously, as a city-based reporter in Bangalore, he has written in Citizen Matters on local issues, including investigative reports exposing corrupt land deals and medical malpractice.

 Kambale Musavuli, a native of the Democratic Republic of Congo and one of the leading political and cultural Congolese voices, is a social entrepreneur and an international human rights advocate working with youth groups across the African continent.
-He writes on issues affecting the people of the Democratic Republic of the Congo and has served for the past decade as the National Spokesperson for the Friends of the Congo, a group that raises global consciousness about the situation in the Congo and provides support to local institutions in the Congo.
-He is currently an analyst at the Center for Research on the Congo and a member of the Pan Africanism Today Secretariat as its West Africa representative.
+He writes on issues affecting the people of the Democratic Republic of the Congo and has served for the past decade as the national spokesperson for the Friends of the Congo, a group that raises global consciousness about the situation in Congo and provides support to local institutions in Congo.
+He is currently an analyst at the Center for Research on Congo and a member of the Pan Africanism Today Secretariat as its West Africa representative.

-Nitheesh Narayanan is an activist with Students’ Federation of India (SFI), and currently working as a member of its central secretariat.
-He is a PhD scholar in the Centre for the Study of Social Exclusion and Inclusive Policy of Jawaharlal Nehru University (New Delhi.
+Nitheesh Narayanan is an activist with Students’ Federation of India (SFI) and is currently working as a member of its central secretariat.
+He is a PhD scholar in the Centre for the Study of Social Exclusion and Inclusive Policy of Jawaharlal Nehru University in New Delhi.
 He is currently the editor of Student Struggle, SFI’s journal.
-He is also working with the Tricontinental Institute for Social Research.
+He is also working with Tricontinental: Institute for Social Research.

 Abdul Rahman currently works as a writer with Peoples Dispatch.
 He taught political science and international relations for almost eight years in various universities in India including the University of Delhi and Tata Institute of Social Sciences before joining Peoples Dispatch in 2019.
 He has a PhD in West Asian politics from New Delhi’s Jawaharlal Nehru University.

-Sonali is a Ph.D. student with experience in reporting, news analysis, editing and video editing.
-She was formerly associated with NewsClick.
-She has experience in Hindi to English translation and vice versa.
-She has reported extensively during the anti-Citizenship (Amendment) Act, 2019 protests, Delhi assembly elections and Delhi riots in February 2020.
+Sonali is a PhD student with experience in reporting, news analysis, editing and video editing.
+She was formerly associated with Newsclick.
+She has experience in Hindi-to-English translation and vice versa.
+She has reported extensively during the protests against India’s Citizenship Amendment Act of 2019, Delhi assembly elections and Delhi riots in February 2020.

 Blaise Tulo is Ghanaian and resides in Ghana.
-He holds a bachelor’s degree in Philosophy and Social Sciences from the Kwame Nkrumah University of Science and Technology (KNUST).
-He is also a graduate student in International Relations at the Legon Centre for International Affairs and Diplomacy (LECIAD) at the University of Ghana.
-Blaise is currently the Convener of the Accra collective of the Socialist Forum of Ghana—an organisation committed to the struggles of working-class in Ghana and globally.
+He holds a bachelor’s degree in philosophy and social sciences from the Kwame Nkrumah University of Science and Technology (KNUST).
+He is also a graduate student in international relations at the Legon Centre for International Affairs and Diplomacy (LECIAD) at the University of Ghana.
+Blaise is currently the convener of the Accra collective of the Socialist Forum of Ghana—an organization committed to the struggles of the working class in Ghana and globally.